-This strongly project-oriented course focuses on the introduction to the world of colour correction.
-The syllabus includes a complete overview of all theoretical and technical tools.
-The project lab includes the study and use of the Da Vinci Resolve software.
+This strongly project-oriented course focuses on the understanding of advanced 3D modelling techniques.
+The syllabus includes a complete overview of all tools and multi-platform workflows for high-end productions.

 COMPUTER GAMES 2 (GM Spec.)

 Starting from the acquired competencies in character design, level design and interactive storytelling, the course provides for advanced game programming.
 The course offers the students technical competencies in rapid prototyping, for the fast development of mock-ups and levels.